 Team Services | TFS 2017 | TFS 2015 | TFS 2013

-You use cumulative flow diagrams to monitor the flow of work through a system.
+You use cumulative flow diagrams (CFD) to monitor the flow of work through a system.
+There are two CFD charts, the one viewed from the Kanban board and the one you access by adding the CFD widget to your dashboard.

 You open the cumulative flow for your backlog or portfolio backlog by clicking the image in the upper-right corner of the Kanban board page.